patrickbucher/paedubucher.ch/articles.md/basic-printing-on-openbsd.md

     $ man -T ps -O paper=a4 ksh | lpr

-Printing plain text files behaved strange on my setup, but could to using the `pr` formatter with `lpr` as follows:
+Printing plain text files behaved strange on my setup, but it worked well using the `pr` formatter with `lpr` as follows:

     $ lpr -p plain.txt